JoaoGuilhermeLW/100-Days-of-Code/log.md

 `Today's Progress`: I was very busy with academic works today, so i just readed a little bit about hashes in Ruby.

 `Thoughts`: Nothing interesting.

+### Day 16 July 06, 2021

+`Today's Progress`: I readed about semantic and also readed a lot of code to learn new things.

+`Thoughts`: Keep studying.